matn7/CS-Notes/src/main/java/deployment/GCP.md

 **Cloud Functions (GCF)**

 - Runs code in response to an event - Node.js, Python, Java, Go.
-- Functions as a Service (FaaS), "Serverless".
+- Functions as a Service (FaaS), Serverless.
 - Pay for CPU and RAM assigned to function, per 100 ms.
 - Each function automatically gets an HTTP endpoint.
 - Can be triggered by GCS objects, Pub/Sub messages.